ma-ha/k8s-mon-collector/README.md

 ## Step 1: Get credentials

+Get a monitoring dashboard:

 https://lcs.online-service.cloud/index.html?layout=product-nonav&id=613c6222be1a810011a01665

-Get "Free Trial" Dashboard: All feature / no time limitation!
+Get "Free Trial" dashboard: All feature / no time limitation!

 ## Step2: Create a new namespace